kgorkovskaya/multinational-retail-data-centralisation/README.md

 ## 3. Query the data

-Use SQL to query the sales database and create a report of business metrics.
+Use SQL to query the sales database and create a report of business metrics, answering questions such as:
+- Which locations have the most stores?
+- Which months produce the highest sales?
+- What percentage of sales come from each store type?
+- How quickly is the company making sales? (average time interval between consecutive sales, grouped by year)